tom-seddon/ghouls-revenge/docs/ghouls-revenge.md

 persistent between runs, and there's a BASIC tool for handling merging best times from multiple sets of best time files.

-As well as the system requirements for Ghouls Revenge, and Ghouls Party also requires 1 unoccupied 16 KB sideways RAM bank.
+As well as the system requirements for Ghouls Revenge, Ghouls Party also requires 1 unoccupied 16 KB sideways RAM bank.

 The Ghouls Party disk images are auto-booting.
 Just press SHIFT+BREAK.
 There's no title screen - the main menu will appear shortly, listing